 The Staffternship begins part-time upon acceptance to the program.
-When accepted, Faith Camp Staffterns are expected to work a minimal five hours a month remotely; it then begins in earnest in June where Faith Camp Staffterns work 10 hours a week for three weeks, followed by one 50 hour week (work week), and then an unbroken 24/7 commitment through the two weeks of Faith Camp.
-This is bookended by one, ten hour week post-Faith Camp.
+When accepted, Faith Camp Staffterns are expected to work a minimal five hours a month remotely; it then begins in earnest on June 14th where Faith Camp Staffterns begin their Stafftern formation.
+From that date through the end of Faith Camp on July 26th, Staffterns will be living in community full time.

 All Faith Camp Staffterns are expected to have a spiritual support base who will support them in their ministry through prayer and fasting.
 Additionally, Staffterns are encouraged to find a financial support network for their ministry.
 Faith Camp will provide fundraising materials and a fundraising platform to each Stafftern to help him or her in the fundraising process.

-Staffterns are asked to raise no more than $1,800 for their commitment to Faith Camp (any money raised in excess will go to Faith Camp’s operational fund).
-Donations will be held by Family Missions Company until June 23, at which point each Stafftern will incrementally receive the donations that (s)he has raised as a stipend.
-Each Stafftern’s friends and family make it financially viable for that individual to serve in this role.
+Staffterns are asked to raise no more than $3,250 for their commitment to Faith Camp (any money raised in excess will go to Faith Camp’s operational fund).
+Donations will be held by Family Missions Company until June 14th, at which point each Stafftern will incrementally receive the donations that (s)he has raised as a stipend (up to $3,000).
+Each Stafftern’s support base make it financially viable for that individual to serve in this role.